 The audition went extremely well and later that year he

 was sent notification of an unconditional offer to study

 at the Conservatoire.
-From this point on Victor never
+From this point on Vic never

 In his time at the Conservatoire Victor studied under